VisActor/VTable/docs/assets/guide/en/basic_function/sort.md

 ```
 After the sorting is completed, setRecords is required to update the data to the table.
 If you need to switch the sorting icon, you need to cooperate with the interface `updateSortState` and use the second parameter of the interface to be set to false to switch only the sorting icon.

-Notice:
-- When calling setRecords, you need to clear the internal sorting state first (otherwise, when calling setRecords, the data will be sorted according to the previous sorting state), that is, set the second parameter to null.
+- When calling the setRecords interface, you need to set the second parameter to null to clear the internal sorting state (otherwise, when setRecords is called, the data will be sorted according to the last set sorting state)

 Example:
 ```javascript livedemo template=vtable